 - Gastric acid secretary tests: Zollinger-Ellison syndrome is suspected if the basal acid output is greater than 15 mEq/h.
 Zollinger-Ellison syndrome is also suggested in the case of a large gastric volume and a gastric pH of less than 2.0.

 - Serum calcium levels: MEN type 1 is suspected in cases with high serum levels of calcium.

-- Computed tomography scanning (CT): Even though CT is not highly sensitive for the localization of the primary tumor (it has 50 % sensitivity), it can still be used to localize some tumors especially if the tumor was bigger than 1 cm and to evaluate for metastatic disease.
+- Computed tomography scanning (CT): Even though a CT scan is not highly sensitive for the localization of a primary tumor (it has 50 % sensitivity), it can still be used to localize some tumors especially if the tumor is bigger than 1 cm and to evaluate metastatic diseases.